AUM

 AUM is a sacred syllable that is considered to be the greatest of all the mantra (sacred utterance).
 The syllable AUM is composed of the three sounds A-U-M (in Sanskrit, the vowels A and U coalesce to become O), which represent several universal triads.
 Thus, AUM mystically embodies the essence of the entire universe.
 It is uttered at the beginning and end of prayers, chants, and meditation.

-AUM should not be pronounced as OM.
+AUM should be vocalized as A-U-M, and not OM.

 Buddhi